 - To Delete a Recommender: You cannot delete a recommender once they have been entered into the application system.
 Applicants may list up to 4 recommenders, so you may use one of the remaining spaces for your new recommender.
 As long as one recommendation is received by the deadline, your application will be complete.

 - To Change a Recommender’s Information: You can edit your recommender information or send a reminder email to your recommender through the application system.
 Sign in to the system and click the “Action” button next to the recommender you wish to edit.
 You can edit/change the recommender information as long as the recommender has not yet begun the recommendation process.
 You are able to send a reminder email to your recommender at any point in the recommendation process.

 How does my recommender get notified of my request?

-- In your online application, you will enter the recommender’s contact information.
-The teacher will receive an email with a link to the recommendation system.
-If they cannot locate the email, please first instruct them to search their spam folders for your name—it is not uncommon for the emails ended up there.
+- In your Online Application, you will enter the recommender’s contact information.
+Your teachers will receive an email with a link to the recommendation system.
+If they cannot locate the email, please first instruct them to search their spam folders for your name; it's not uncommon for the emails ended up there.
 If they are still unable to find the email, you can send a duplicate “reminder” email to them with the link on the recommendation page.